PierreQuentel/bihan/README.md

 then modules `menu` and `views` are registered, but not `datetime`.

-If a module must be imported in the main module but must not be registered, put the line :
+If a module is imported in the main module but must not be registered, put this line at the beginning :

 ```python
 __expose__ = False